AI-sandbox/neural-admixture/README.md

 As also mentioned in the paper, Neural ADMIXTURE can be used to learn a function (through the encoder) given the results of the frequency matrix `P`/`F` of another algorithm so out-of-training data inference can be performed using the structure learnt by the other algorithm.
 The following arguments should be used to run Neural ADMIXTURE in this mode:

-- `--initialization pretrained`: indicates than an ADMIXTURE-like `.P` file must be loaded to initialize the decoder weights.
+- `--initialization pretrained`: indicates that an ADMIXTURE-like `.P` file must be loaded to initialize the decoder weights.
 The path of the file is specified using the `--init_file` argument.
 - `--freeze_decoder`: indicates that the decoder weights will be frozen during training.

 If the second argument is skipped, then the decoder weights will be updated and the solution won't yield exactly the same `P`/`F` matrix that was used as input.